Ben Johnson banned the heaters.

 Over time, something forms.

-A callous.
 Not on your hands.
 Not on your face.

 In your spirit.